yssl/TWcmd.vim/README.md

-# twcmd.vim
+# TWcmd.vim

-twcmd.vim is a set of useful commands for moving & managing tabs and windows in vim.
+TWcmd.vim is a set of useful commands for moving & managing tabs and windows in vim.

 - Move a tab / window
 ![twmove2_opt](https://cloud.githubusercontent.com/assets/5915359/3844245/89017712-1e47-11e4-9f19-089d56a035d8.gif)